 - seeks to invest in equity securities of companies domiciled in the United States, or whose primary listing is in the United States;

 - may invest up to 20% of the Fund's assets in non-U.S. securities;

 - uses a bottom-up investment approach -

 investments are selected primarily based

 on fundamental analysis of issuers and

 their potential in light of their current

 financial condition and industry position,

 as well as market, economic, political

 and regulatory conditions; considers

 factors such as earnings, cash flows,

 competitive position and management

 ability of issuers;

 - may also consider quantitative models that systematically evaluate these and other factors; and

-- takes into consideration ESG factors as set out under ESG Approach of Portfolio Manager and Sub-advisors MFS IMC (attributable to Equity and Fixed Income) beginning on page 218.
+- has adopted the responsible investment approach set out under Responsible Investment Approach of Portfolio Manager and Sub-advisors MFS IMC (attributable to Equity and Fixed Income) beginning on page Error!

+Bookmark not defined...